awsaavedra/awsaavedra.github.io/content/posts/idea-alpha.md

 Quantity ultimately produced quality in creativity because generative people probably have a fixed percentage of good ideas in a given set of generated ones.
 Consider two individuals, one contemplates how to make the best pot and the other just constantly makes pots.
 The one whose made 100s of pots probably will have better taste and now know how to make a better pot.
-Grit is an important idea in art simply because even if someone is more talent you can just make way more pots.
+Grit is an important idea in art simply because even if someone is more talented you can just make way more pots.

 Keep in mind that to deliver alpha ideas, you must be ahead of the consensus and believe people will come around to your idea.
 Which may at first be perceived to be incorrect and require you to persevere until the consensus comes around to your idea.